lucasvolkmer/d2l-en-branch/chapter_installation/index.md

 :label:`subsec_gpu`

 :begin_tab:`mxnet`
-By default, MXNet is installed without GPU support to ensure that it will run on any computer (including most laptops).
-Part of this book requires or recommends running with GPU.
-If your computer has NVIDIA graphics cards and has installed [CUDA](https://developer.nvidia.com/cuda-downloads), then you should install a GPU-enabled version.
-If you have installed the CPU-only version, you may need to remove it first by running:

 Por padrão, MXNet é instalado sem suporte a GPU para garantir que será executado em qualquer computador (incluindo a maioria dos laptops).